Subhas Anandan: Later years and career

+to hang for murdering a man nicknamed "Beatles Rajah"; the defendant, who was a known acquaintance of Anandan, had encouraged him to continue defending others and this led to Anandan continuing to defend suspects in capital cases throughout his 45-year-long legal career.

 In March 1976, Anandan was arrested by the police for suspected involvement in a secret society under the Criminal Law (Temporary Provisions) Act.
 He was released from remand and exonerated in November of the same year following an investigation by the Corrupt Practices Investigation Bureau.

 Anandan started the Association of Criminal Lawyers of Singapore in 2002, with the goal of raising the number of criminal lawyers in the country.
 In 2011, Anandan, alongside law practitioners including Rajan Menon, founded RHTLaw TaylorWessing and stayed on as one of its senior partners until his death.

 Anandan had started his practice handling mainly civil, accident and family cases but soon began gravitating towards criminal law.
 In his lifetime, he had handled over a thousand criminal cases involving a wide range of crimes, including murder, rape, domestic worker abuse, drug trafficking and white-collar offences.
 Known for his sharp and stinging attacks in the courtroom, he was nicknamed "the Basher" within the law community.
 His presence in court had been characterised as intimidating, given his fierce stares and voluminous beard.
 As one of Singapore's top criminal defence lawyers, he had appeared so frequently in the media that some people called him a "publicity hound".

 While Anandan was critical of some aspects of the criminal justice system in Singapore, he believed that the system had to be followed.
 He also had a personal mantra of "the most heinous offenders deserve their day in a court of law"; hence Anandan had claimed to have never rejected cases because of the offence the person had been charged with.

 In 2013, Anandan was part of the 12-member steering committee to guide the development of the Singapore University of Social Sciences School of Law.